Priestch/document-viewer/docs/index.md

 ---
-title: Home Page of @document-kits/viewer package

 layout: home

 hero:
-  name: DocumentViewer
+  name: Document Viewer
-  text: An out-of-the-box PDF viewer.
+  text: An out-of-the-box Open Source PDF Viewer.
   tagline: Easy, performant and framework-agnostic way to embed a PDF in any website.
   actions:
     - theme: brand